-Hostels are great for many reasons.
-One of these is price – they’re a lot cheaper than hotels.
-They don’t offer some of the perks a hotel offers though, so when packing for them you’ll need to bring along a few more items and be mindful of how you pack them.
+Hostels are great for so many reasons.
+One of which is price – they’re a LOT cheaper than hotels!
+They don’t offer all of the perks a hotel offers though, so when packing for hostels you’ll need to bring along a few more items and be mindful of how you pack them.
 Read on for the ULTIMATE hostel packing list.

 What To Pack

-Since it’s likely you’ll be sleeping in a dorm room and using a communal bathroom, you’ll need a few extra items than you wouldn’t at a typical hotel.
-Here are a few additions for your hostel packing list:
+Since it’s likely you’ll be sleeping in a dorm room and using a communal bathroom, you’ll need a few extra items compared to staying in a hotel:

-Unlike at a hotel, you will not get any complimentary bars of soap or bottles of shampoo, so remember to bring your own.
+Unlike a hotel, you will not get any complimentary bars of soap or bottles of shampoo, so remember to bring your own.
 You can find travel-sized toiletries at your local supermarket.
 Also remember bug spray, hairbrush, deodorant, contact lenses, and suncream!

 Sharing showers doesn’t have to mean sharing foot fungi too.
 If you aren’t wearing flip flops (or ‘thongs’ if you’re an Aussie) as your primary travel shoes, remember to include a pair to use as sanitary shower shoes.

 Not all, but some hostels will charge you to rent a towel.
 Even if they don’t, you’ll need one for the beach if it’s that type of destination.
 Avoid the risk and potential expense by bringing your own lightweight, quick-drying travel towel – these also fold up super small!

 No matter how hectic your travel schedule, you’ll still have some inevitable downtime at the hostel.
-A decks of cards in a hostel will always prove a hit.
+A deck of cards in a hostel will always prove a hit.
 An iPad or Kindle is another backpacking essential, or if you’re old school, a book, which can often be swapped at the hostel’s ‘library’.

 While on the road, you’ll frequently need to store your bag at hostels, train stations, and airports.
 In these cases, having your own padlock can save you the expense of renting one and give you the confidence that you’ll find your bag where you left it.